GodaKartik/LeetCode-Solutions/integer-to-english-words/README.md

 ### convert 3 digit partitions into words
 `to_words_3_dig(num: str) -> str`
 1. we extract the units, tens and hundreds places as individual digits using `//` and `%` operators
+2. for hundreds, we take the word form of hundreds place digit from the mapping and append ' Hundred' to it or leave blank if hundreds place is 0
+3. for tens place we have 3 possibilities
+  i. teens - we club the units place digit and get the mapping from the teens dictionary ii.
+20-50 and 80 - for twnety to fifty and eighty, we need to use mappings from a tens dicntionary iii. after 50, we just need the number and append 'ty'. example - 50 is not five-ty and 80 is not eight-ty but 60, 70 etc are six-ty, seven-ty, etc
+4. if it is not a teen, we take and get the word of the units digit seperately
+5. join units, hundreds, tens and return it

 ## Estimted Time Complexity